handsonaws/prepackaged-lambda-layers/README.md

 5. Select 'upload file' and choose the `python.zip` package that you just downloaded

     💡 *Tip:* Sometimes the upload from local might timeout and fail for heavier packages.
-Try uploading firtsto an S3 bucket location and then choosing 'upload from s3' in Lambda Layers console to overcome this problem.
+Try uploading firts to an S3 bucket location and then choosing 'upload from s3' in Lambda Layers console to overcome this problem.

 6. Select the correct runtime version(s).
 Exmaple: python.3.8